 What is the guidance of the National Society for the Prevention of Cruelty to Children (NSPCC)?

 It can be tempting to think a smack sorts out incidents like disobedience and biting.
 However, it does nothing to teach your child how you want him or her to behave.

-- It can make defiant behavior worse, so discipline gets even harder
+- can make defiant behavior worse, so discipline gets even harder;

-- Leads to a resentful and angry child, damages family relationship if it continues for a long time.
+- leads to a resentful and angry child, and damages family relationships if it continues for a long time.

 All parents have behaved in ways they regret at times (shouting or smacking).
 If it happens, say you are sorry, make up and try again.
 This teaches the child a valuable lesson.